Travel Card Policies/Guidelines

 - New Travel cardholders and existing cardholders upon the card’s 3-year renewal cycle must attend a mandatory training/refresher session on the appropriate and non-appropriate use of their travel card and sign an Agreement and Acknowledgment Form.

 - Cardholders upon receipt of their card should go online and register for online access.
-Go to the following link and select “Self Registration for Cardholders”
+Go to the Citi Manager website and select “Self Registration for Cardholders”

 - Employee use is in accordance to the following policies and guidelines: